nymous/pydantic-vault/README.md

   https://github.com/samuelcolvin/pydantic/issues/2276 for more information.

-- On KV v1 secret engines, if your secret has a `data` key and you do not specify a `vault_secret_key` to load the whole secret at once, Pydantic-vault will only load the content of the `data` key.
+- On KV v1 secret engines, if your secret has a `data` key and you do not specify a `vault_secret_key` to load the whole secret at once, Pydantic-Vault will only load the content of the `data` key.
   For example, with a secret `kv/my-secret`
   ```
   Key             Value